maureeungaro/analysis/pid/electron/README.md

 - cut-12: nphe (not a cut)

-## Apply cut and create histogram:
+## Apply cut and create histograms: